12 Tips for Traveling to Paris Alone

 Consider hotels over airbnbs.

-I’m actually a huge fan of staying in apartments when I travel to Paris but you have to be careful about the company you choose to do so with.
-Most Airbnb’s in Paris aren’t technically legal and after an Airbnb experience a couple of years ago where not once but twice someone was trying to get into the apartment I was staying in, I no longer stay in Airbnbs when traveling solo.
+Most Airbnb’s in Paris aren’t technically legal and after a rather scary personal experience with an Airbnb a couple of years ago where not once but twice someone was trying to get into the apartment I was staying in, I no longer stay in Airbnbs when traveling solo.

 Have an extra charger on you.